kshedden/case_studies/methods/glm.md

 the accidents on different days are independent.
-If all the roadway intersections in a city have the same probability of having an accident per day, then the set of counts for all such intersections may behave like a sample from a Poisson distribution.
+If all the roadway intersections in a city have the same probability of having an accident per day, then the set of counts for all such intersections may behave like a sample from a (common) Poisson distribution.

 If either the independence or homogeneity (equal probability) conditions for a Poisson process stated above do not hold, then the resulting counts may not be Poisson-distributed.
-For example, if there are differences in risk for different days of the week, or during different seasons, then the total number of events in one year will generally not follow a Poisson distribution.
+For example, if there are differences in risk for different days of the week, or during different seasons of the year, then the total number of events in one year will generally not follow a Poisson distribution.
 For example, even if the count for each intersection is Poisson-distributed, the collection of counts for all intersections will not be a sample from a Poisson distribution unless the daily probabilities of an accident occurring at the different roadway intersections are the same.

-To apply Poisson regression, we do not need the data to be exactly Poisson-distributed.
+To make use of Poisson regression, we do not need the data to be exactly Poisson-distributed.
 We only need the specified mean and variance structures to hold.
 In this case the model is being fit from a "quasi-likelihood" perspective, and this does not make the findings